runefriborg/cfas/README.md

 Main features:
- - Supports a progress option, which outputs a status for every N files inspected.
+ - Uses multiple processes to increase throughput when traversing networked filesystems.                                                                                                              - Supports a progress option, which outputs a status for every N files inspected.
 Very useful for folders with >100.000 files.
  - Filters output based on a minimum of filecount and/or filesize.
 Great for identifying hotspots with many >100.000 files.
  - Performs user separated counting in one go, thus reducing the required execution time.
  - Counts hard-linked files once.